anynines/klutchio/docs/platform-operator-guide/setting-up-klutch-clusters/control-plane-cluster/index.md

 | \<oidc-issuer-client-secret> | OIDC client secret, available in your OIDC provider's settings. |
 | \<backend-host> | External address of the Klutch backend.
 Retrieve it from the LoadBalancer service using `kubectl get services -n bind` (value of `EXTERNAL-IP`). |
 | \<add-your-email-here> | Email for Certificate Authority registration (e.g., Let's Encrypt via ACME).
 Update the Issuer in the YAML if using a different CA. |

-**Deployment Considerations**

-- **Ingress Controller:** The instructions assume the use of Nginx Ingress Controller.
-If using a different controller, update `ingressClassName` in `networking.k8s.io/v1/Ingress` accordingly.
-- **Certificate Authority:** This setup assumes Let's Encrypt CA with the ACME protocol.
-If using a different CA, update `cert-manager.io/v1/Issuer` and `networking.k8s.io/v1/Ingress`.

 Now, create a file named `backend.yaml` using the template below.
 Replace the placeholders with the appropriate values.